GoogleCloudPlatform/professional-services/README.md

 * [GCP Organization Hierarchy Viewer](tools/gcp-org-hierarchy-viewer) - A CLI utility for visualizing your organization hierarchy in the terminal.
 * [GCS Bucket Mover](tools/gcs-bucket-mover) - A tool to move user's bucket, including objects, metadata, and ACL, from one project to another.
 * [GCS Usage Recommender](tools/gcs-usage-recommender) - A tool that generates bucket-level intelligence and access patterns across all projects for a GCP project to generate recommended object lifecycle management.
-* [GCS to BigQuery](tools/gcs2bq) - A tool fetches object metadata from all Google Cloud Storage buckets and exports it in a format that can be imported into BigQuery for further analysis.
 * [GKE Billing Export](tools/gke-billing-export) - Google Kubernetes Engine fine grained billing export.
 * [GSuite Exporter](tools/gsuite-exporter/) - A Python package that automates syncing Admin SDK APIs activity reports to a GCP destination.
 The module takes entries from the chosen Admin SDK API, converts them into the appropriate format for the destination, and exports them to a destination (e.g: Stackdriver Logging).
 * [Hive to BigQuery](tools/hive-bigquery/) - A Python framework to migrate Hive table to BigQuery using Cloud SQL to keep track of the migration progress.